Guide for Working Permit in Indonesia

-There is a lot of confusion amongst expatriates regarding the difference between a working permit and a business visa in Indonesia.
-Indeed, both documents can be very tricky; either you are working here as a self-employed architect or to be a part of a multinational company in Indonesia, it is important for you to know the difference between these two documents.
+There’s a lot of confusion here amongst expatriates regarding the difference between a working permit and a business visa.
+Indeed, both documents can be very tricky; either you work here as a self-employed architect or a part of a multinational company in Indonesia, it’s important to know the difference between these two documents.

-The fundamental difference between these two is that an Indonesian business visa is used for the purpose of business tasks in Indonesia. either for Seminar, conference, unpaid training or any other similar activities that are not considered as working or gaining employment.
-On the other hand, a working permit is used for activities that are considered as working or any kind of labor activities with wage and, or salary compensation.
+The main difference between these two is that an Indonesian business visa is used for the purpose of business tasks; either for a Seminar, conference, unpaid training, or other similar activities that aren’t considered as working or gaining employment.
+However, a working permit is used for activities that are considered as working with wage and, or salary compensation.

-Based on Article 5 and 6 of Minister Regulation 12 of 2013 in regards to the Procedure for the Use of Foreign Manpower, an employer in Indonesia who intends to recruit foreign employees to need to get a Foreign Manpower Utilization Plan or known as RPTKA.
+Based on Article 5 and 6 of Minister Regulation 12 of 2013 in regards to the Procedure for the Use of Foreign Manpower, an employer in Indonesia who intends to recruit foreign employees needs to get a Foreign Manpower Utilization Plan or known as RPTKA.
 This document should be acquired by the company you are working for in Indonesia.
-To get this document, your employer or company you will be working with should apply to the Minister of Manpower in Indonesia
+To get this document, your employer or company you work for should apply to the Minister of Manpower in Indonesia

-- You have fulfilled the qualified education for the position
+- Fulfill the qualified education for the position

-- You have the competence certificates or a minimum of five years working in the related field or position
+- Have the competence certificates or a minimum of five years working in the related field or position

-- You are able to show a statement letter and training reports indicating why the transfer of knowledge and skills of expertise is mandatory and its influence on the employer or company in Indonesia
+- Able to show a statement letter and training reports indicating why the transfer of knowledge and skills of expertise is mandatory and its influence on the employer or company in Indonesia

-- You are able to show the proof of insurance from an insurance company
+- Able to show the proof of insurance from an insurance company

-- You possess a taxpayer registration number (NPWP) and have already registered in the National Social Security System if you have worked at least 6 months previously
+- Possess a taxpayer registration number (NPWP) and have already registered in the National Social Security System if you have worked at least 6 months previously

 Furthermore, based on Indonesian Immigration Law Article 4, Regulation No.3 in 2013, an expatriate is not eligible to work and obtain a working permit in Indonesia for the following categories: